-- Transition project for pupils going to Seaford Head Community College. - Transition group run for Y6 pupils by TA in Term 6, with a focus on each child's own secondary school. - Nurture sessions throughout Y6 for vulnerable pupils to help to develop maturity and readiness for transfer. - PSHE activities throughout the year. - Transition process for each secondary school varies from a five day scheme at SHCC to a one day or half a day taster at other schools. - Secondary school staff visit Alfriston and meet with Yr6 teacher and the pupils. - Assessment data and specific pupil information is passed onto the secondary schools. - Parents receive information regarding the transition work happening both in-house and between secondary schools. - The school informs pupils/parents of any events or meetings we are aware of happening at the local secondary schools.
+Transition group run for Y6 pupils in Term 6, with a focus on each child's own secondary school.

+- Nurture sessions throughout Y6 for vulnerable pupils to help to develop maturity and readiness for transfer. - PSHE activities throughout the year. - Transition process for each secondary school varies from a five day scheme at Seaford Head School to a one day or half a day taster at other schools. - Secondary school staff visit Alfriston and meet with Yr6 teacher and the pupils. - Assessment data and specific pupil information is passed onto the secondary schools. - Parents receive information regarding the transition work happening both in-house and between secondary schools. - The school informs pupils/parents of any events or meetings we are aware of happening at the local secondary schools.